FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 Do not run a third combined experiment on this question before these two isolated ones exist — that would repeat the same mistake this section documents.

-## Methodology citation tiers

-Going forward, every structural/methodological decision in this roadmap is tagged with one of three tiers, so it's always clear how much external grounding a given choice has:

-- **Tier 1 — directly paper-supported**: the technique itself is a established method with a specific, citable paper behind it.
-- **Tier 2 — inspired by a general principle, but specific values are self-derived**: a broader field's reasoning motivated the approach, but the exact numbers/thresholds were tuned against this project's own data, not derived from any paper.
-- **Tier 3 — pure engineering hypothesis, no external backing**: an idea formed from observing this project's own results, with no claimed academic grounding.

-### Tier 1 — directly paper-supported

-- **Semantic-similarity divergence measurement** (`validate_linter.py`,
-  `sentence-transformers`, `all-MiniLM-L6-v2`): the underlying technique is Sentence-BERT — Reimers, N. & Gurevych, I. (2019).
-"Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks." *Proceedings of EMNLP-IJCNLP 2019*, pp. 3982–3992. https://aclanthology.org/D19-1410/.
-The paper establishes that siamese/triplet-trained BERT embeddings, compared via cosine similarity, produce semantically meaningful similarity scores — directly supporting this project's use of embedding cosine similarity (inverted: 1 - similarity) as a divergence proxy.
-  What is NOT paper-supported: the specific choice to use `1 - similarity` as a "divergence score," and the decision to average pairwise similarities across more than two backends — these are this project's own adaptations of the underlying technique, not claims made in the original paper.

-### Tier 2 — general principle, self-derived specifics

-- **`SUMMARIZE_PRECEDED_BY_SPECIFICITY`** (`divergence_linter.py`): the general
-  principle — that a step's ambiguity depends on the semantic context preceding it, not just the step's own instruction text — is consistent with longstanding work in NLP/discourse processing on context-dependent interpretation (e.g. discourse coherence and anaphora resolution literatures broadly establish that the same utterance can have different interpretive constraints depending on prior context).
-  No specific paper was consulted before choosing the values `0.6` (after "test") and `0.5` (after "code") — these were derived from observing three independent `coder.rune` validation runs in this project, not from any external source.
-Citing a specific discourse-processing paper here would overstate the connection; the values themselves are this project's own.
-- **"Isolate one variable per genome experiment" methodological rule**: this is a simplified instance of one-factor-at-a-time experimentation, a long-established principle in Design of Experiments (DOE) / statistics.
-A representative general
-  reference: Montgomery, D. C. *Design and Analysis of Experiments* (various editions) — standard textbook treatment of confounding and factor isolation.
-This project does not implement full factorial design (no factor matrix, no formal ANOVA); it borrows only the core warning that principle gives — don't change multiple structural dimensions in one experiment if you need to attribute the result to a specific cause — discovered the hard way via `multitool.rune`'s v1/v2 results before this connection to the wider DOE literature was made explicit.

-### Tier 3 — pure engineering hypothesis, no external backing

-- **`FORMAT_ANCHORING_CONSTRAINTS` (reverted)**: the hypothesis that a format-anchoring constraint like `structured_output` suppresses a step's divergence by a multiplicative factor was formed entirely from observing `multitool.rune`'s v1 result (analyze measuring far lower than predicted).
-No paper was sought or found to support the specific `0.7` factor, or the claim that the effect should be uniform across step types — and the uniform-effect part of the hypothesis was empirically wrong (see the v2 result).
-This entry stays Tier 3 even in its reverted state, as a record of what was tried.
-- **`STEP_SPECIFICITY` base values** (e.g. `analyze: 0.8`, `test: 0.75`): these are
-  this project's own calibration against observed divergence in `research.rune` and `coder.rune`, not derived from or validated against any external study of LLM output variance by step type.

 ## Stage 2 — Spec maturity